CZ-NIC/knot/doc/man_kxdpgun.rst

   Override the auto-detected source IP address.
 If an address range is specified instead, various IPs from the range will be used for different queries uniformly (address range not supported in the QUIC mode).

-*targetIP*
-  The IPv4 or IPv6 address of remote destination.

 **-L**, **--mac-local**
   Override auto-detected local MAC address.